Ten Reasons Why I Love To Cruise…

 8) The seas

-The views onboard ships – so calming.
+The fabulous views onboard these beautiful ships – so calming.
 Gorgeous blues of the seas.
 So mesmerising, so addictive that I think this might just need to go up to be the top reason for me to cruise.

 9) The beautiful ships themselves